Phil353556/netatmo-floodlight/README.md

 The goal of this script is the management of floodlight of Neatmo external camera.
 It is able to manage several "home" and several cameras per home.

+# no more functionnal since end of 2022. username / password are no more authorized by Netatmo

 # How to start
 1/ go the netatmo url: https://dev.netatmo.com/apps
    and create an application with the following scopes